-Coronavirus Has 'Pandemic Potential' But Isn't There Yet, WHO Says
+Coronavirus Spikes In Italy, With 229 Confirmed Cases And 6 Deaths

 The WHO director-general said his organization believes the coronavirus illness COVID-19 "peaked and plateaued" earlier this month in China, which had reported 77,262 cases as of midday ET Monday.

 Tedros spoke as concern over the novel coronavirus reached new heights following spikes in the number of cases, from South Korea to Iran and Italy.

-Fears that the virus could defy containment efforts and further crimp China's huge economy also shook financial markets around the world Monday, with the Dow Jones Industrial Average falling more than 900 points in the opening minutes of trading.
+South Korea now has the largest cluster of cases outside of mainland China, with 833 confirmed cases and seven deaths.
+That's up sharply from last Thursday, when the country had just 51 cases.

+As NPR's Anthony Kuhn reports, the coronavirus epicenter in South Korea is in the city of Daegu, and many of the patients have been linked to a religious group called the Shincheonji Church of Jesus, The Temple of the Tabernacle of the Testimony.

 Daily media briefing on #COVID19 with @DrTedros https://t.co/ChotCy0r1k— World Health Organization (WHO) (@WHO) February 24, 2020